aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `scaling_group_id` - (Required) ID of the scaling group of a scaling configuration.
 * `image_id` - (Required) ID of an image file, indicating the image resource selected when an instance is enabled.
 * `instance_type` - (Required) Resource type of an ECS instance.
+* `instance_name` - (Optional) Name of an ECS instance.
+Default to "ESS-Instance".
+It is valid from version 1.7.1.
 * `io_optimized` - (Deprecated) It has been deprecated on instance resource.
 All the launched alicloud instances will be I/O optimized.
 * `is_outdated` - (Optional) Whether to use outdated instance type.
 Default to false.
 * `security_group_id` - (Required) ID of the security group to which a newly created instance belongs.